 Strong processes and high flexibility are key to bring lead time down on latest fashion and designs.
-EAST offer to buy directly from our collection or have customers develop their own styles, both ways with a lead time from four to eight weeks if needed.
+EAST offers to buy directly from its collection or have customers develop their own styles, both ways with a lead time from six to eight weeks if needed.

-Our flexible setup can add value to customers by having the right styles, the right volume at the right time to lower risks of unnecessary stock or even reduce overproduction.
+Our flexible setup can add value to customers by having the right styles, the right volume at the right time to lower risks of discounting unnecessary stock or even reduce overproduction.

-During 2022 we have developed and renewed our Sustainable Strategy and become focused for a more sustainable development.
+During 2023 we have developed and renewed our Sustainable Strategy and become more focused within: